Mahasweta-usc/NLP4GOV/README.md

 ![pol_exp_out.png](images/pol_exp_out.PNG)

 - **Customization:** While the notebook comes with a default dataset for demonstration, users can easily replace it with their own pair of datasets to perform custom comparisons.
 The notebook provides insights into the methods used, such as semantic similarity, semantic search, BM25Okapi, and transformer-based word embeddings.
+You are encourage to explore https://huggingface.co/sentence-transformers for different semantic embedding models to run your policy search engine!

+# *Citations*

+This library was built over the contributions (data and code) of multiple collaborators.
+If you use this library, please cite:

+1. Semantic methods in online community behavior :
+2.
+3.

+Additionally, depending on the application you incorporate in your work, please cite the amazing NLP research they build on :

+For policy search engines:

+For SRL based IG parsing:

+For coreference resolution in policy:

+For topic modeling: